 Feedback from travellers on other Scylla river ships suggests a very attentive service, fine food – and Swiss efficiency of operation – are all part of the package.
 You can see a sample menu on the itinerary pages (see the links at the bottom of this post).

 Given our experience of Riviera Travel and Scylla we really like the MS Lord Byron!
 We believe it offers excellent quality and value and expect to see some really strong reviews coming through next year.

 If you have any questions please give us a call or use the comments box below and we’ll do our very best to answer it for you.

 Want to know more …

-Click a link below for more detailed information on the itinerary, MS Lord Byron images, departure dates and prices for the tour:
+Click the link below for more detailed information on the river cruise itineraries, MS Lord Byron images, departure dates and prices for the tour.